 A massive hit by one of country music’s newest superstars.
 “Before He Cheats” addresses a woman’s actions towards her cheating partner.
-The descriptions on this song are very vivid, and it takes the listener on a journey.
+The descriptions in this song are very vivid, and it takes the listener on a journey.
 Each verse leads into the chorus quite well.
-Simply said, it is a story with fantastic forward momentum that holds the listeners attention.
+Simply said, it is a story with a fantastic forward momentum that holds the listener’s attention.
 It was written by Chris Tompkins and Josh Kear and has already become a classic.

 This is one of country music’s most famous songs.
-There is a lot of wisdom packed in “The Gambler”.
+“The Gambler” packs a lot of wisdom.
 It was written by Don Schlitz in Nashville.
 Legend has it that Schlitz could have given this song to Johnny Cash.
 Yet, he had a hunch that Kenny Rogers was the right artist for “The Gambler”.
 History proved him right.

 One of the most legendary songs ever by a true icon.
 Johnny Cash wrote it and recorded it in 1956.
 Over sixty years later, this song has become a hymn for many.
 It was famously featured on the Johnny Cash biopic film Walk the Line starring Joaquin Phoenix.
 It is somewhat of a commitment letter to his first wife.
 Truly a nostalgic song and a testament to what country music used to sound like in the past.

 Country music has a long history of great performers and amazing songs.
 It is hard to come up with just a few nostalgic country songs.
 All of the above are great songs that bring up that nostalgic feeling in their own right and have universal sentiments eloquently expressed.
-The power and popularity of country music cannot be ignored.
+We can’t ignore the power and popularity of country music.
 Feel free to leave us a comment with your favorite country song.